yizshi/scim-workshop/README.md

 ## Environment
 There are a couple ways to set up this workshop.

+### Python requirement
+This workshop works with python 3.10+
+This repo also has `.python-version` file that works with pyenv.

+If you are not familiar with pyenv, learn more about pyenv [here](https://github.com/pyenv/pyenv)

 ### Virtual Environment
 If you prefer venv, you could set up with `requirements.txt` While using virtual enviroment, you need to start jupyter notebook from the venv python module.